 Pre-paid tuition plans allow you to pay for your child’s tuition, in advance, years before he or she will go to college.
 This allows you to pay current tuition prices, rather than the going rate when your child attends school in the future—when costs could be even higher.
 Compare that to savings plans that allow you to put money away for college, invest it so your money can grow, and forgo paying federal income tax on the earnings from your investment when you withdraw money to pay for college.

 In general, 529 accounts are a great option for college savings because of their tax advantages.
 However, those tax savings also come with restrictions.
 Depending on where you live and your personal preferences, you may find these restrictions don’t outweigh the benefit of your state’s 529 plan.

 Important Questions to Ask When Building a College Savings Strategy

-Because 529 plan incentives play such a big role in developing a college savings strategy, we have five key questions that savers should answer about their state before opening any accounts.
+Because 529 plan incentives play such a big role in developing a college savings strategy, we have six key questions that savers should answer about their state before opening any accounts.

 1. Does the state offer a match program?

 According to SavingforCollege.com, 10 states currently have programs that provide matching dollars for contributions made to 529 savings plans held by low- and middle-income families.
 These programs may match contributions dollar-for-dollar up to a certain amount (as in Kansas) or have a tiered structure that increases the match for families with lower incomes (as in Arkansas).
 Other states allow employers to offer 529 matching dollars as a benefit to their employees.
 However, 529 match programs are only available for in-state account-holders, so if you have a 529 from Arkansas, but live

 in Ohio, you won’t be eligible for Arkansas’ program.
 If you’re eligible for a 529 match, you should consider contributing at least enough to max out that match.

 2. What types of 529s does the state offer?